owulveryck/blog/content/post/rvm-chromebook.md

 * Do __NOT__ use the system Ruby - use a Ruby version manager like rvm, chruby, etc

-Alright, anyway I don't want to mess with my system and break homebrew, so using RVM seems to be a good idea.
+Alright, anyway I don't want to mess with my system and break Homebrew, so using RVM seems to be a good idea.

 ## Installing RVM

-The RVM installation is relativly easy; simply running `curl -sSL https://get.rvm.io | bash` does the trick.
+The RVM installation is relatively easy; simply running `curl -sSL https://get.rvm.io | bash` does the trick.
 And then those commands make ruby 2.3.0 available via rvm:

 ```